polypoly-eu/polyPod/README.md

 ## Linting

-Linting is done via configuration at the to
+Linting is done via tools configured at the top level (root) directory.

 To run the linter: